Date of Degree

 Copyright 2011 Haimanti Banerjee

 Banerjee, Haimanti.
-"Consumption commitments and precautionary savings." dissertation, University of Iowa, 2011.
+"Consumption commitments and precautionary savings."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.